Exyht/exyht/README.md

 You'll also love the text editor, use *markdown*, *emoji* with *textcomplete* feature.
 Type your comment while browsing from one topic to another & you'll experience faster topic load Since this is a one page web App.

-Exyht use backend Laravel Api with Ember at front end.
+Exyht uses backend Laravel Api with Ember at front end.

 ## Install Exyht